-For eight years, MUA, alongside grassroots domestic worker member-based organizations part of the California Domestic Workers Coalition, organized to win a Domestic Workers Bill of Rights (AB 241).
-On September 26, 2013, this bill was signed into law by Governor Jerry Brown.
+For over a dozen years, MUA, alongside grassroots domestic worker member-based organizations that are part of the California Domestic Workers Coalition, organized to win the California Domestic Workers Bill of Rights (AB 241).
+In 2016, this bill was signed into permanent law by then-Governor Jerry Brown.
 The law extends overtime protections to personal attendants who care for and support thousands of individuals and families in California, including children, seniors and people with disabilities.
-This right to both daily and weekly overtime, covering all domestic workers not part of the In-Home Support Services (IHSS) program, is the strongest of its kind nationwide.
+This right to both daily and weekly overtime, covering all domestic workers not part of the In-Home Support Services (IHSS) program, set a precedent for being the strongest law of its kind when it was passed.

 Passing the law was a momentous, precedent-setting victory.
 However, having the law on the books means little if domestic workers are not aware of their rights, if employers are unaware of their responsibilities, and if the state does not enforce the law.
 For this reason, in 2017 MUA helped launch the Coalition’s statewide education and enforcement campaign by co-producing the video Dignity in Action: Uplifting the Work in our Homes.